farlee2121/DevEssentialsBlog/_drafts/2022-03-30-Result-based-Union.md

 ```

-The main issue here is the `_` case.
-There is no way to limit the set of result derivative to just Success and Error.
-Therefore we must always handle the open-ended case when pattern matching.
-This breaks my mental model of what I expect from a result type.
+The main issue here is pattern exhaustiveness (the `_` case).
+There is no way to limit the recognized derivatives to just Success and Error.
+Therefore we must always handle the open-ended case when pattern matching or surpress errors.
+This breaks my mental model of what I expect when matching on a result type.
 We can hide that detail by providing some `.Handle(onSuccess, onFailure)`, but then we loose the desired benefit of pattern matching over callbacks.

+Note that we can limit the actual possible derivatives.
+The `Result<TSuccess, TError>` constructor can be made `internal` to limit derivatives to the source assembly.
+We can even make the constructor to `private` and still derive nested types like Success and Error are nested above.

+It should be possible to improve the static analyzer to recognize limited derivatives based on constructor accessibility, but the current analyzer does not do so.

 ## Aliasing / Deriving